Strong Bad: Role in Homestar Runner

+Strong Bad Email

 Strong Bad's main role in the cartoon is in the Strong Bad Email segment, in which he answers emails sent to him from viewers.
 The Strong Bad Emails began as a small segment in 2001, in which Strong Bad would mock the spelling and grammar of those who wrote to him, usually while typing with boxing gloves on an outdated computer.
-He has parodied the question of "how do you type with boxing gloves on", which is thought to be one of the most asked questions in the emails he receives.
+The question of how he types with boxing gloves on has become a running gag due to the frequency of emails concerning it, and seems to annoy Strong Bad.
 Most of the time a cut-away sequence is used to move the narrative beyond mere typing.
 Once the events of the email finish unfolding, Strong Bad wraps it up, and then "The Paper" or "New Paper" comes down with a link to Strong Bad's e-mail address.
 Often, hidden animations (Easter eggs) are displayed when the user clicks on a word or picture either during the email or after it has concluded.
 As of 2022, there are 209 Strong Bad emails.
-Although the animations were initially brief, they gradually grew to establish numerous catchphrases and running gags, as well as spin-offs like Trogdor the Burninator, Teen Girl Squad, and even characters like Homsar and Senor Cardgage.
-An example of a Strong Bad Email reply is his take on techno, where he creates the techno song "The System Is Down".
-Originally, his most used catchphrase was "Holy Crap!" and other variations on this theme (example: "What the crap?"), though he now parodies even this in his responses to emails.
-In the older sbemails (see below), his computers are often subject to "flagrant errors", as in the sbemail "50 emails".
+Although the animations were initially brief, they gradually grew to establish numerous catchphrases and running gags.
+His most used catchphrase was "Holy Crap!" and other variations on this theme (example: "What the crap?"), though he now parodies even this in his responses to emails.

-Several "alternate versions" of Strong Bad exist in other cartoons on the website.
-One of these is "Stinkoman", a futuristic anime-style Strong Bad that seems to be a parody of Japanese animation.
-Stinkoman has no thumbs, big robot boots, a mouth that is tiny when closed but "ridiculously huge" when open, blue hair ("Gotta have blue hair!") and big green eyes.
-Strong Bad designed this character in the email "japanese cartoon", when someone asked what he would look like as a Japanese cartoon.
-For the "1936" segments on the website, Strong Bad is sometimes referred to as Sir Strong Bad, Uncle Strong Bad, or Old-Timey Strong Bad.
-He appears in black and white and has hair and a handlebar mustache.
-His face is less detailed and he has no visible mouth but his mustache moves when he talks.
-Another version is "Strong Badman", which is basically a tall, muscular, comic book version of Strong Bad, named Strong Badman, often calling out his unseen partner "L'il Stiny" (which was Strong Bad making fun of the name of the writer of the email "superhero name").
+Trogdor

+Trogdor the Burninator is an original character created by Strong Bad in the 58th Strong Bad Email, titled "dragon".
+The cartoon features Strong Bad giving an Ed Emberley-inspired drawing tutorial to the viewer, illustrating a fire-breathing serpent with incongruous details including stick-figure feet and a single, large muscular arm.
+His fire-breathing destruction is referred to with the term "burnination".

+The Trogdor character became very popular, with merchandise featuring the dragon consistently being the best-selling in the store.
+Trogdor was featured on several games on the website, and accompanied by a memorable song in his first appearance.
+He featured as the main antagonist of the final episode of Strong Bad's Cool Game for Attractive People, "8-Bit is Enough".
+In 2018, board game Trogdor!!
+The Board Game was funded via a Kickstarter campaign.

+References to Trogdor have appeared throughout pop culture, with the "Trogdor" theme featured as a bonus song in Guitar Hero II and the dragon being mentioned in the finale of Buffy the Vampire Slayer.

+On May 15, 2025, a reference to Trogdor was included in the video game Legion TD 2.
+A new Secret Card titled "The Flaminator" was introduced, featuring artwork depicting Trogdor with his signature single beefy arm and prominent eyebrows.
+The card includes the caption: "Flaminating the countryside, flaminating the peasants!" — a direct reference to the original Trogdor song.